Timothy Paul Smith Photography

 English Electric Lightning T.5 XS422 on static display at Stennis Airport, March 2021—Cold War trainer variant under restoration to flight

-Originally expected to have a service life of only eight years, the English Electric Lightning defied expectations, remaining in service for nearly four decades.
-Forty years after its design emerged at the height of the Cold War, the Lightning continued to serve until its retirement in the late 1980s.
+Originally expected to serve for only eight years, the English Electric Lightning shattered every prediction.
+This remarkable interceptor remained on the front line for nearly four decades, its cutting‑edge design—born at the height of the Cold War—proving far ahead of its time.
+Even forty years after its conception, the Lightning continued to stand guard until its final retirement in the late 1980s.

 Bring this Cold War icon to your collection—prints available now.